mfisher911/oscar-noms/README.md

 Introduction
 ============

-`prep-in.py` takes a list of nominations, sorted by category, and pivots them into a tab-separated file and makes slight formatting improvements.
+`prep-in.py` takes a list of nominations, sorted by category, pivots them into a tab-separated file and makes slight formatting improvements.

+New for 2021, `get_nominations.py` builds the list that `prep-in.py`
+could have produced by scraping Wikipedia.

 `convert.py` transforms a tab-separated file from being row-ordered to column-ordered, with collapsed keys, specifically trying to address